 Setting up a stay at home mom schedule can make a huge difference in whether your days are chaotic and frustrating or calm and organized.

-Psst!
-I created a workbook that walks you through the step-by-step process to create your own customized daily routine.
-Plus there are 3 super cute designs!
+I created a template you can download and create your own customized daily routine.
 Click here to grab that!

 Schedules vs. Routines